Getting Better All the Time - Tutorial

 What do we think of this code?
 Here are some of my thoughts:

-• The JSX structure is nested pretty deeply.
-Everything is using low-level RN core components, so you can't get a sense of higher-level concepts, even under the FlatList's inline renderItem prop function.
+state item, but it's not clear what it refers to.
+This screen doesn't really do any "updating", just "adding" and "deleting". - The JSX structure is nested pretty deeply.
+Everything is using low-level RN core components, so you can't get a sense of higher-level concepts, even under the

-• There are multi-line logic functions directly in the JSX, including nontrivial Promise chains.
+prop function. - There are multi-line logic functions directly in the JSX, including nontrivial Promise chains.
 This means that presentation and asynchronous business logic are mixed in one place, making it hard to parse.
-And let's assume my team has standardized on using async/await over Promise chains when possible; this makes it even less familiar for us.
+And let's assume my team has standardized on using

-• The FlatList's keyExtractor and renderItem functions both use item as an argument name, but it's not clear what an "item" is.
+as an argument name, but it's not clear what an "item" is. - There's a nontrivial amount of

-• There's a nontrivial amount of StyleSheet styles, because all of this screen's JSX tree is in this one file.
+styles, because all of this screen's JSX tree is in this one file.
 This increases the effort it takes to find the styles that apply to a given component.

 Now, we chose a file that is 150 lines long to make it manageable for a blog post. (it was already pretty long to scroll through!)
 A file of that length is probably manageable to figure out and work with it.
 But even in a file this short there are already all of the above problems.
 Think about when you've seen problems like these in files much longer.
 They can make the code very hard to work with, even to the point that you despair of ever fully understanding it.